arnarg/digital-garden/legacy/I wrote a keyboard remapper for wayland.md

 - wayland
 ---

+> This is a post from my old blog.
+I keep it here so backlinks from the internet still work.
+Check out my new [[Digital Garden]].

 Recently I bought a new laptop with the intention of running Linux with Sway as my WM.
 This is the setup I run on my workstation where I have a 60% keyboard on which I use caps lock as a function key for a second layer.

 Because muscle memory is a thing I have been using Karabiner Elements to remap the keyboard on my work macbook pro but I could not find a suitable alternative for Linux when using a Wayland compositor.